-The obligation of Occidental to consummate the Exchange Offers will be subject to the satisfaction or waiver, at or prior to the Closing Date, of certain conditions including the following: (i) all of the conditions to the commencement of the Exchange Offers (but with references therein to the Effective Date being changed to references to the Closing Date); and (ii) the absence, during the period beginning on the first day of the Valuation Period and ending on the Closing Date, of (A) any outbreak or escalation of hostilities involving the United States or (B) any material adverse change in the financial markets of the United States, including any general suspension of trading on the New York Stock Exchange or any declaration of any banking moratorium by any of the federal, California or New York government authorities, the effect of any of which events set forth in either clause (A) or (B) is to make it, in the reasonable good faith judgment of Occidental, impracticable to determine the Occidental Common Stock Value on a fair basis because of general disruption of trading in equity securities listed on the New York Stock Exchange.
+The obligation of Occidental to consummate the Exchange Offers will be subject to the satisfaction or waiver, at or prior to the Closing Date, of certain conditions, including the following: (i) all of the conditions to the commencement of the Exchange Offers (but with references therein to the Commencement Date or the Effective Date being deemed to be references to the Closing Date); and (ii) the absence, during the period beginning on the first day of the 20 consecutive trading days ending on the fifth trading day prior to the Closing Date (the "Valuation Period") and ending on the Closing Date, of (A) any outbreak or escalation of hostilities involving the United States or (B) any material adverse change in the financial markets of the United States, including any general suspension of trading on the New York Stock Exchange or any declaration of any banking moratorium by any of which events set forth in either clause (A) or (B) is to make it, in the reasonable good faith judgment of Occidental, impracticable to determine the Occidental Common Stock Value on a fair basis because of general disruption of trading in equity securities listed on the New York Stock Exchange.
 If an event specified in the foregoing clause (ii) occurs, the Valuation Period will be suspended and will recommence the day after such event ceases to have the effects described in the preceding sentence.